TabulateJarl8/titleize/README.md

 I Like to Look At Birds.
 Birds Are Really Cool Animals.
 ```

 Pretty cool, right?
 What are you waiting for?
-Install it now with `pip install titlecase`
+Install it now with `pip install Titleize`